jabber-tools/gdf_translate/README.md

 ## Introduction
 Google Translate is command line utility used for translation of Google DialogFlow agents.
-Ambition of this tool is to replace original Agent Toolkit that can (among other things translate GDF agents).
+Ambition of this tool is to replace original Agent Toolkit that can (among other things) translate GDF agents.
 The advantages of this new tool (over agent toolkit) are following:

 *	We are doing translation only, nothing else.
 Tool is more because of that more intuitive, lightweight and easier to use.
 *	Tool was written in technology that requires no underlying runtime.
 Original agent toolkit requires Node.JS to be installed, together with windows-build-tools package.
 Making this to work on corporate laptop with lot of restrictions is usually very challenging, especially for non-IT users.
 New tool is single executable (by default exe file for windows) which is not requiring anything else.
 Just download and use!